SLDem/SLDem/Readme.md

-Welcome to SLDem's GitHub 👨‍💻
+Welcome to my GitHub 👨‍💻

-Experienced developer with over 3 years of commercial experience in the industry, very good with technologies like Python, Django, Flask, PostgreSQL, Docker, have passion in developing web-applications, fixing bugs, testing.
+I'm an experienced developer with over 3 years of commercial experience in the industry, very good with technologies like Python, Django, Flask, PostgreSQL, Docker, have passion in developing web-applications, fixing bugs, testing.

 _Languages_